dmillett/political-canvas/README.md

 An *election* and *law authoring* Clojure(script) library designed to improve political elections and law creation for the US population.
 It will adhere to system and governance of laws in the United States that compliment the United States Constitution.
-The process aims to reduce disenfranchisement while educating and increasing participation of the the people.
+The process aims to lower the barrier to participating in an election, increase participation and reduce disenfranchisement of the population, while raising awareness of current and future laws.
+An open internet and moderated social platforms (like this), should help balance, or make obsolete, massive financial contributions.

 [Build Campaign](#build-campaign)